arule11/supply-chain-management-arule11/README.md

 ## To Run
 In Terminal:
 1. Clone entire directory to a new desktop folder.
-2. Add to this folder a lib folder containing MySQL builder files.
+2. Add to this folder a lib folder containing MySQL connector files.
 3. In the console, direct to the desktop folder using cd < filepath >
 4. To compile, use command --> javac -cp .:lib/mysql-connector-java-8.0.23.jar:. edu/ucalgary/ensf409/*.java
 5. To run, use command --> java -cp .:lib/mysql-connector-java-8.0.23.jar:. edu.ucalgary.ensf409.Main < category > < furniture > < amount > <br />